EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

-The OpenStack [Swift](https://docs.openstack.org/swift/latest/) service is compatible with the S3 protocol, therefore when properly configured, it can be accessed as any other S3-compatible storage.
+The OpenStack [Swift](https://docs.openstack.org/swift/latest/) service is compatible with the S3 protocol, therefore when properly configured, it can be accessed as any other S3-compatible object store.

 {{% alert title="Note" color="info" %}} The S3 protocol was created by [Amazon
 Web Services](https://www.aws.com) (AWS) for their object storage,